layer5io/layer5/collections/_blogs/2020-05-21-getting-started-with-mesheryctl.md

 <p style="margin-left:.5em;">
 Meshery's vision is to make the operating of any service mesh layer of cloud infrastructure simplified, and to hasten the inevitable, eventual, ubiquituous adoption service meshes as a pervasively present layer of any the way that any modern workload is designed and deployed.
 Meshery is created by the Layer5 organization.

 Layer5 is a community-first, service mesh company which has technology partnerships with various tech giants like Microsoft, HashiCorp, CNCF, RedHat and many more to enlist.
-The community consists of open source leaders like maintainers of trending open-source projects, ex-GSoCers, Docker Captains, service mesh maintainers, Cloud Native Ambassadors and many more.
+The community consists of open source leaders like maintainers of trending open-source projects, Google SoCers, Docker Captains, service mesh maintainers, Cloud Native Ambassadors and many more.
 </p>

 <h4 style="text-transform: uppercase;">What is mesheryctl?</h4>